 Recent Portfolio Activity

-During the quarter, we sold our position in Novartis and invested the proceeds in Roche.
+During the quarter, we sold our positions in PayPal Holdings and Rational and invested in Capital One and Uber.

 High-Quality Business